intel-iot-devkit/restricted-zone-notifier-cpp/README.md

 The program creates three threads for concurrency:

-- main thread that performs the video i/o
+- Main thread that performs the video i/o
-- worker thread that processes video frames using the deep neural networks
+- Worker thread that processes video frames using the deep neural networks
-- worker thread that publishes any MQTT messages
+- Worker thread that publishes any MQTT messages

-## Setting the build environment
+## Setting the Build Environment

 You must configure the environment to use the OpenVINO™ toolkit one time per session by running the following command:
 ```
     source /opt/intel/computer_vision_sdk/bin/setupvars.sh
 ```

-## Building the code
+## Building the Code

 Start by changing the current directory to wherever you have git cloned the application code.
 For example:
 ```